Don't blame the politicians; it's voters who set the tone

 I wrote this addendum just a week before the election, and I stand by my earlier comments, about the merits of many of our politicians.

 But I would like to add an overview as well.
-It seems to me that in addition to having some constructive politicians, I believe we have also had one of the cleanest elections I can remember.
-All parties presented a positive view of their talents and goals, more than a denigration of others.
+It seems to me that in addition to having some constructive politicians, I believe we have also had one of the cleanest elections I can remember (in my 82 years) All parties presented a positive view of their talents and goals, more than a denigration of others.
 With the exception, I believe, of Winston Peters.
 His approach can be understood; he was trying to blacken the Labour Party, so as to imply that Labour would be a disaster without him.
 I think this backfired.

-Judith Collins also went in for a bit of insulting and distorting of Labour, which is contrary to the style of politics I am advocating, but it never obscured the positive policies of both parties.
+Judith Collins also went in for a bit of insulting and distorting of Labour, which is contrary to the style of politics I am advocating, but she never let it obscure the issues, or the positive policies of both parties.

 As a result of this courtesy on both sides of the election, I think we had three excellent TV debates between Judith Collins and Jacinda Ardern.
 They improved as they went along.
 The issues became crystal clear, which is a tribute to them and the three journalists who hosted them.

 And it still remains a cliff hanger at October 10.
 If we get a National-Act government I will be personally disappointed, but I will feel all of the contestants have merits, and displayed them well.

 Plato was wrong to come out against democracy.
 There are countries today where Plato’s concerns were fully justified; the US is one of them.
 But democracy is alive and well in a number of other countries, including our own.
 And we New Zealand voters can take some of the credit.
 We demanded that our politicians base their case on facts; we demanded that they be courteous; we showed empathy for them, and to a degree, we were successful in launching a new style in local and world politics.